mixpanel/action-destinations/packages/core/src/destination-kit/README.md

   // The authentication scheme and fields
   authentication: {},

-  // An optional function to extend the instance of `got` used for all actions
+  // Extends the instance of the `fetch` client with request options
   extendRequest: ({ settings }) => {},

   // See "Actions" section below